-RISKS ASSOCIATED WITH SOUTHSIDE BANCSHARES, INC. COMMON STOCK actual or anticipated variations in quarterly results of operations;
+RISKS ASSOCIATED WITH SOUTHSIDE BANCSHARES, INC. COMMON STOCK

 Our stock price can be volatile.

 Stock price volatility may make it more difficult for you to resell your common stock when you want and at prices you find attractive.
 Our stock price can fluctuate significantly in response to a variety of factors including, among other things: